Hello World Program

 1. public class HelloWorld

-: In Java, everything revolves around classes.
-A class is like a blueprint for objects, and every piece of code must be inside a class.HelloWorld
+- class: In Java, everything revolves around classes.
+A class is like a blueprint for objects, and every piece of code must be inside a class.

-: This is an access modifier.
+- public: This is an access modifier.
 It means the class is accessible from anywhere in the program or outside it.

 Note: The file name must match the class name.

-So, if your class is named HelloWorld
+So, if your class is named HelloWorld, the file should be saved as HelloWorld.java.

 2. public static void main(String[] args)